 For more power line safety information, please visit pge.com/mindthelines.

 If you plan to dig, please call 811 at least two business days ahead of planned digging.
 This free service marks where underground utility lines are on your property.

 PG&E continually works on pruning trees that grow too close to our facilities.
 We want to reduce fire hazards and keep the public safe.
 We also want to provide uninterrupted electrical service.

 The drought has caused many trees located near power lines to die or become dangerously unhealthy, making them susceptible to disease and infestations from pests such as bark beetles.
 Look for the signs of dead dying or diseased trees:

 If you’re concerned about trees that appear too close to power lines or dead near power lines, please call 1-800-743-5000(1-800-PGE-5000).
 Request a visit from an arborist.
 We can plan a visit to check the trees growing near power lines or answer other questions about trees and power lines.

 Stay away from downed power lines.
-For more on storm safety visit pge.com/electricsafety.
+For more on storm safety, visit safety and preparedness resources.
 PG&E’s tree maintenance programs reduce storm damage and power outages.
 You can help by alerting us to possible issues caused by trees.
 Contact PG&E if you see signs of trouble:

 PG&E crews or contractors will remove trees and branches that cause outages.
 After clearing the vegetation, the tree owner is responsible for the rest of the trees’ clean up.
 PG&E is only responsible for restoring your electrical service.
 If you have phone, cable or other utility outages, reach out to those companies to restore your services.